sunnywahi/external-chainlink-adapter/README.md

 - `linkToken`: link token address deployed on a chain
 - `oracle`: address of chainlink oracle that has our chainlink node added to it.
-- `jobId`: job that has the external adapter bridge added that we can call and get data from
+- `jobId`: job that has the external adapter bridge added that we can call and get data from, make sure you remove any `-` in the jobId.

 ### There is also one more way you can test your serverless function via webhook job